-As milk mixture heats, you will see the milk begin to curdle and separate into curds and whey.
-Remove from stove when the temperature reaches 180 degrees F. Allow to sit for 15 minutes.
+As the milk mixture heats, you will see the milk begin to curdle and separate into curds and whey.
+(Watch out for spiders!) 🙂

 Use a slotted spoon to remove curds to a fine-mesh strainer.
 Let the ricotta drain to your preferred dryness.
 Season with a pinch of salt.
 Easy.
 Right?